Best Running Rain Jackets of 2025

 Features

-• Hood: First, a well-fitting hood is a must-have feature to keep rain and snow out.
-At the very least, the hood should include some elastic edging, like our top ultralight jacket, the Rab Phantom Waterproof Pull-On Jacket, to allow it to stretch around your head and face and stay in place while moving.
-A more full-featured jacket, such as the Montbell Rain Trekker Jacket, will have additional adjustment points, usually in the form of elastic draw cords, on the front and back of a hood that will help to cinch it in place, adjust the brim, and allow the hood to follow your head movements.
-A built-in brim on a hood, like the one on the Outdoor Research Helium Rain Jacket, will help to shed water and protect your face from the rain.
+• Hood: First, a well-fitting hood is necessary for keeping rain and snow out.
+At the very least, the hood should include some elastic edging, like the Rab Phantom Waterproof Jacket does, to allow it to stretch around your head and face and stay in place while moving.
+A more full-featured jacket, such as the Montbell Rain Trekker Jacket, will have additional adjustment points, usually in the form of elastic draw cords, on the front and back of a hood to help cinch it in place, adjust the brim, and allow it to follow your head movements.
+A built-in brim on a hood, like the one on the Outdoor Research Helium Rain Ultralight Jacket, will help to shed water and protect your face from the rain.

-• Zipper: Another potential moisture entry point on a jacket is the zipper.
+• Zipper: The zipper is another potential moisture entry point on a jacket.
 All the jackets featured in this buyer’s guide use water-resistant zippers that help seal out the elements.
-The technology in these zippers can cause some of them to move slower than a traditional fabric zipper, and some of the smaller zippers need to be handled with care.
+The technology in these zippers can cause some to move slower than a traditional fabric zipper, and some of the smaller zippers are delicate.

-• Adjustment Points: In addition to the elastic adjustments on the hood discussed above, many jackets will also include an elastic cord on the hem or waist to allow the wearer to cinch the bottom of the jacket and dial in a secure fit.
-Cuffs are another adjustment point, with some jackets including an elastic cinch, thumb loop, or Velcro strap to tighten or secure the cuffs to avoid slipping or riding up with arm motion.
+• Adjustment Points: In addition to the elastic adjustments on the hood, many jackets will also include an elastic cord on the hem or waist to allow the wearer to cinch the bottom of the jacket and dial in a secure fit.
+Cuffs are another adjustment point, with some jackets including an elastic cinch, thumb loop, or Velcro strap to tighten or secure the cuffs to keep the sleeves from slipping or riding up with arm motion.

-• Pockets: Several of our top pick jackets have at least one pocket that can stash smaller items for easy access on the move.
-Your use of the jacket — wearing for extended periods versus a just-in-case packable layer for short rains — will help guide your desire for an outer pocket.
-Bear in mind that pockets add zippers, create more seams, and add extra weight.
+• Pockets: Several of our top picks have at least one pocket that can stash smaller items for easy access on the move.
+Using the jacket for extended periods versus as a just-in-case packable layer for short rains will help guide your desire for an outer pocket.
+Bear in mind that pockets add zippers, create more seams, and add extra weight, and the lightest jackets, like the Rab Phantom Waterproof Jacket, skip them altogether.
 You’ll want to forego pockets if you are looking for a lightweight jacket.
-When pockets are included, they often serve as a built-in stuff sack for packing the jacket away.
+Included pockets often serve as a built-in stuff sack for packing the jacket away.

 Weight

-As material technology advances, so does the ability to have ultralight clothing.
-Men’s jackets, just by the nature of sizing and body mechanics, will be slightly heavier than women’s, but we can now measure that difference in grams rather than ounces.
-The more durable the material and the more bells and whistles, like pockets, zippers, and hoods, the heavier the jacket will be.
+As material technology advances, so does the ability to have ultralight clothing that is still functional.
+Still, the more durable the material and the more bells and whistles included, like pockets, zippers, and hoods, the heavier the jacket will be.

-Our heaviest pick was the Montbell Rain Trekker Jacket, weighing around 200 grams.
-For a real-life reference, this is about the weight of a cup of sugar.
-The ultralight Rab Phantom Waterproof Pull-On Jacket came in at around half that, but that lightweight package means you are giving up some convenience factors like adjustable bungees on the hood and hem.
+Our heaviest pick was the The North Face Summit Series Superior Futurelight Jacket, which weighs 235 grams.
+For a real-world reference, that’s about the weight of a cup of sugar.
+The ultralight Rab Phantom Waterproof Jacket came in at around half that at 116 grams, but that lightweight package means you are giving up some convenience factors like adjustable bungees on the hood and hem.

 Storage

-We trail runners aren’t always known for traveling light.
-We always have something we need to stash, be it our keys, snacks, or headlamp, and we like our pockets!
-But as we’ve said, there’s a tradeoff: more storage results in a heavier jacket.
-If you’re on an adventure where you want a jacket with many pockets, you’re likely wearing something else with pockets, too, like a running pack, running shorts, or running belt.
+We trail runners have a tendency to carry more than our road-running counterparts.
+We often have keys, snacks, or a headlamp to stash away, and we like our pockets!
+But as we’ve said, there’s a tradeoff — more storage options result in a heavier jacket.
+If you’re on an adventure where you want a jacket with many pockets, you’re likely wearing something else with pockets, too, like a running vest, running shorts, or running belt.
+The Salomon Bonatti Trail was even designed to fit a hydration pack underneath.

-Your rain jacket may be the one item where sacrificing storage and pockets is a wise choice.
-Storing items in a jacket will also up the bounce factor considerably and can create some issues with the fit, potentially creating gaps for water seepage.
-The Rab Phantom Waterproof Pull-On Jacket skips having pockets completely to alleviate the extra weight and potential problems caused by adding them.
+Your rain jacket may be the one item for which sacrificing storage and pockets is a wise choice.
+Storing items in a jacket will considerably increase bouncing and can create some issues with the fit, potentially creating gaps for water seepage.

 Packability

-Often, during a long event, a rain jacket is more of a just-in-case layer or is put on during a shower and taken off once the rain recedes.
-It is also part of the mandatory kit for several events.
+Often, a rain jacket is more of a just-in-case layer during a long event or worn during a rain shower and taken off once things dry out.
+Several events also require runners to carry a rain jacket during long races where they’ll be exposed to the elements.
 Your rain jacket will frequently just be taking a ride in your pack or waistbelt during a run, so it needs to be — you guessed it — packable.

 Packability goes hand in hand with weight — usually, the lighter the jacket, the smaller it will pack down.
-Many of our top jacket picks have an internal pocket that the body of the jacket can roll into, producing a package no bigger than your fist that can easily be stuffed into a hydration pack.
+Many of our top jacket picks have an internal pocket that the body of the jacket can roll into, producing a package no bigger than your fist that you can easily stuff into a hydration pack.
 Others are a bit bulkier but provide increased insulation, waterproofing, and storage capacity.
-Those looking to shave as much weight and volume possible with a jacket will gravitate towards a lighter jacket, like the Rab Phantom Waterproof Pull-On Jacket, the lightest jacket we tested.
-But, if you’re headed out in conditions you know will be wet, you might want to take the weight penalty and take a more robust jacket, such as our top pick, The North Face Summit Series Superior Futurelight Jacket.
+Those looking to shave as much weight and volume possible with a jacket will gravitate toward a lighter jacket, like the eminently packable Outdoor Research Helium Rain Ultralight Jacket, but if you know the conditions will be wet, you might want to take the weight penalty and take a more robust jacket like the Patagonia Storm Racer Jacket or the The North Face Summit Series Superior Futurelight Jacket.

 Layering

-You’ll likely have to layer your jacket over lighter layers, a hydration pack, or another jacket.
-In many situations, it often makes sense to size up to give you room to fit your jacket over cool weather layers.
-A little more breathing room also means putting your jacket on right over your pack, keeping your other gear dry, and making donning and doffing your outer layer quicker and easier.
-Slimmer-fitting jackets, like the Rab Phantom Waterproof Pull-On Jacket, must be sized up to add heavier layers underneath.
+You’re likely to layer your jacket over a shirt, possibly an insulating layer, a hydration pack, or another jacket.
+In many situations, it often makes sense to size up your outermost layer to give you room to fit everything underneath.
+A little more breathing room also means you might be able to put your jacket on right over your pack, keeping your other gear dry, and making donning and doffing your outer layer quicker and easier.
+The Salomon Bonatti Trail was designed with this in mind and has extra space in the back to accommodate a pack without being bulky anywhere else.
+For a slimmer-fitting jacket, it’s probably smart to size up.

 Why You Should Trust Us

-Many members of the iRunFar team are based in the mountains, such as the San Juans of Colorado, or play in the high peaks of the U.S. Pacific Northwest, where some of the most unpredictable weather can occur.
+Many members of the iRunFar team are based in the mountains, like the San Juans of Colorado, or play in the high peaks of the U.S. Pacific Northwest, which has famously unpredictable — and wet — weather.
 We’re used to sunny days turning to rain or a soft snowfall suddenly turning to a screaming sleet storm.
-We understand the importance of having a waterproof rain jacket that we can trust to perform when the weather worsens.
-We are committed to testing the best products out there in a variety of conditions so that you don’t have to suffer through the same trial and error out in the elements.
+We also stand around in all sorts of horrid weather during race coverage in the mountains.
+We understand the importance of having a waterproof rain jacket that we can trust to perform when it matters most, and we’re committed to testing products in a variety of conditions so that you don’t have to suffer the same trial and error to find the best running rain jacket.

-We started our testing process with market research: who is making the best product?
-We then polled our readers and iRunFar team members to choose the 20 or so rain jackets to test.
-What you see in this guide is the result of over one year of testing for all those jackets, where we ran them through winter snowstorms, cold dousers in the U.S. Pacific Northwest and high-altitude mountain west, humid rainstorms, desert soakers where wet sand coats all surfaces, and everything in between to find the best running rain jacket for any type of weather condition.
+We started our testing process with market research: Who is making the best product?
+We then polled our readers and iRunFar team members and chose more than 20 rain jackets to test.
+What you see in this guide is the result of several years of testing for all those jackets, and new ones as they come on the market.
+We ran in these jackets through winter snowstorms, cold dousers in the U.S. Pacific Northwest and high-altitude mountain west, humid rainstorms, desert soakers where wet sand coats all surfaces, atmospheric river events in California, and everything in between — all to find the best running rain jacket for you.

-Best Running Rain Jacket - wearing a jacket on a chilly morning run
+Best Running Rain Jacket - trail running in rain jacket

 Frequently Asked Questions About Running Rain Jackets

-This will largely depend on the climate in which you typically run.
+The answer to this will again largely depend on the climate in which you typically run.
 A warm-weather runner who might encounter an occasional shower can certainly get by with a lightweight, water-resistant jacket for those just-in-case moments.
+While we don’t recommend trying to replace a rain jacket with a wind jacket, in some instances, lighter jackets with a DWR coating can get the job done.
+You can check out options in our Best Windbreaker Jackets guide.

-For trail runners heading into the mountains or out for hours in constant rain and chilly temperatures, a fully waterproof jacket like the Montbell Rain Trekker Jacket is needed for comfort and safety.
+For trail runners heading into the mountains or are out for hours in constant rain and chilly temperatures, we recommend a fully waterproof jacket like the Montbell Rain Trekker Jacket for comfort and safety.
 The combination of cold air temperatures and wet skin creates a high-risk scenario for hypothermia, which can quickly become life-threatening.
-Having the proper layers to protect against these elements means you will comfortably enjoy your adventure — and make it home to talk about it.
+Having the proper layers to protect against these elements means you can comfortably enjoy your adventure — and make it home to talk about it.

 How are waterproof ratings measured on rain jackets?

-It should be noted that while many manufacturers will list hydrostatic head numbers in the specifications for their jackets, not all materials use this rating.
-Gore-Tex, which is used on the Montbell Versalite Jacket and the Montbell Rain Trekker Jacket, uses its own rain room to test its garments using specially designed rain nozzles and wind simulators to better approximate actual weather conditions.
+Please note that while many manufacturers will list hydrostatic head numbers in the specifications for their jackets, not all materials use this rating.
+Gore-Tex, the company that produces the Windstopper material in the Montbell Rain Trekker Jacket, employs its own rain room to test its garments using specially designed rain nozzles and wind simulators to better approximate actual weather conditions.

 How is breathability measured in a rain jacket?

-Breathability is quantified through two types of laboratory-bestowed ratings.
-The first and most seen is Moisture Vapor Transmission Rate (MVTR).
-MVTR measures the rate that moisture (your sweat) permeates through the fabric.
-The higher the MVTR rating, the better, with good values starting around 10,000.
+Two types of laboratory-bestowed ratings quantify breathability.
+The first and most common is the Moisture Vapor Transmission Rate (MVTR).
+MVTR measures the rate at which water vapor (your sweat) permeates through the fabric.
+The higher the MVTR rating, the better.
+Good values of MVTR start around 10,000.

 The second is Resistance to Evaporative Heat Loss (RET), which measures the material’s resistance to water vapor.
 The lower the RET, the better the breathability.

-In theory, these numbers correlate to the breathability of the jacket.
-In practice, many other factors impact a jacket’s comfort and breathability, and we prefer comparing performance in real-life conditions to making a purchase based on a lab value.
-The high breathability of The North Face Summit Series Superior Futurelight Jacket was one of the factors that led us to name it our best rain jacket for running.
+In theory, these numbers correlate to the jacket’s breathability.
+In practice, many other factors impact a jacket’s comfort and function, and we prefer comparing performance in real-life conditions to making a purchase based on a lab value.
+The Patagonia Storm Racer Jacket’s good breathability was one factor that led us to name it our best rain jacket for running.

 How long will a rain jacket’s waterproofing last?

 Sadly, nothing lasts forever, but with proper care and maintenance, you should enjoy many dry and comfortable years with your waterproof jacket.
 Several factors will impact your waterproof jacket’s lifespan.
-Repeated exposure to rain and sweat or body oils will start to wear away at the material’s waterproof coating and membrane over time.
-Jackets with 2.5-layer construction, like the Rab Phantom Waterproof Pull-On Jacket, have an inner layer to protect the rest of the jacket from sweat and body oils.
+Repeated exposure to rain, sweat, or body oils will start to wear away at the material’s waterproof coating and membrane over time.
+Jackets with 2.5-layer construction, like the Outdoor Research Helium Rain Ultralight Jacket, have an inner layer to protect the rest of the jacket from sweat and body oils and can extend the life expectancy of a jacket.

-All jackets will come with specific care recommendations, most often avoiding standard detergents and high heat exposure, such as a clothes dryer, to prevent material degradation.
+To prevent material degradation, all jackets will come with specific care recommendations, most often avoiding standard detergents when washing and high heat exposure in a dryer.
 That doesn’t mean you should never wash your jacket.
-Occasional washing with a laundry soap specifically formulated for waterproof materials will remove dirt and body oils that wear out waterproof fabrics and extend the life of your jacket.
+Occasional washing with a laundry soap specifically formulated for waterproof materials will remove dirt and body oils that wear out waterproof fabrics, extending the life of your jacket.

-An easy way to extend the life of a waterproof jacket is by refreshing the durable water-repellent (DWR) coating.
-Apply a few drops of water to the exterior of your DWR-coated jacket — if the water soaks in instead of beading up and rolling off, your jacket has lost its water-resistant outer coating.
+An easy way to extend the life of a waterproof jacket is to refresh the DWR coating.
+To see if this needs to be done, apply a few drops of water to the exterior of your DWR-coated jacket.
+If the water soaks in instead of beading up and rolling off, your jacket has lost its water-resistant outer coating.

 Is there a big difference between men’s and women’s rain jackets for running?

-Along with other clothing items, jackets are usually made for men’s and women’s specific body shapes.
+Just as other pieces of apparel do, jackets feature designs to accommodate men’s and women’s unique body shapes.
 Wide versus narrow shoulders, a straight cut versus a waist taper, and wider and narrower hips are only a few differences between jackets made for different body types.
-Of course, if you find a jacket traditionally made for a different body type that feels the best for you, go with that one!
-The Rab Phantom Waterproof Pull-On Jacket is slimmer than many other jackets we tested, while the Outdoor Research Helium Rain Jacket has a much looser overall fit.
+Of course, we always recommend wearing the best jacket that fits your body, regardless of who it was intended for!
+The Rab Phantom Waterproof Jacket is slimmer than many other jackets we tested, while the Outdoor Research Helium Rain Ultralight Jacket has a much looser overall fit.

 Most brands make equivalent models in both men’s and women’s jackets.